14 Water Quality Dynamics

 Warnbro

-Figure 12.X-i.
+Figure 15.11-i.
 Simulated versus observed chl-a concentrations, comparing the CSMC grab sample programs and the CSIEM predictions.

 Mangles